 When your website looks ignored and outdated, it sends a message to your visitors.
 It becomes difficult to convert website visitors into prospective clients when the content is old, the site is hard to navigate, or it is not mobile-friendly, among other things.
 Depending how long ago your website was created, you might have considered it an online brochure and it may not have been designed to drive leads.
 Even more common, many law firms don’t have the time to consistently draw insights from their website analytics and make changes based on what they’re learning.
 You might think that having a website that’s “up and running” is good enough, but your goal should be to use the website as a marketing tool.
 That means constantly tweaking based on new information and even implementing conversion rate optimization strategies to generate more leads.

-5. Refusing to request (or document) positive feedback
+2. Refusing to request (or document) online reviews

 You’ve likely heard the term “data driven decisions”.
 That’s a hot button in marketing for a reason.
 Yet, many firms do not use the data available to them to improve their efforts.
 On a regular basis (we suggest quarterly), you should pull data from your Google Analytics account, any social tools, inbound marketing programs, and paid campaigns.
 Track progress against any objectives you’ve set, and look for trends.
 There will likely be areas where you find more resources should be spent, and things that aren’t working as well.
 Remember to test everything from email subject lines to PPC ad copy.
 Then use those test results to dictate your next steps.